English overseas possessions in the Wars of the Three Kingdoms: Reaction to the death of King Charles I

 Turner's governorship would end after Mr. Whetenhall, in the name of the Country, impeached the Reverend Nathaniel White of the Puritan party for being an enemy of the King, Company, and country.
 A warrant was issued for White's arrest.
 On 25 September 1649, the Council and Country met at the home of John Trimingham after "the party in arms called 'The Country'" had arrested White under the aforementioned warrant, along with most of the Independents (who had been imprisoned in the house of a Mrs. Taylor).
 The Country exhibited articles against Governor Turner.
 Although the Council deemed the articles not to be grounds for his displacement, the Country was insistent against Turner, who therefore resigned the office of Governor.
 The Country then put forward John Trimingham and Thomas Burrows to the Council as candidates for Turner's replacement.
 The Council members elected Trimingham.
 On Thursday, 27 September 1649, "the Army brought downe the new Gour and he tooke his oathe in the Church according to the usuall forme and vppon ffryday they marched awaye out of the towne (of St Georges) into the mayne".

-Many of the island's defeated Puritans were forced to emigrate, settling in the Bahamas as the Eleutheran Adventurers under Independent Puritan and Cromwellian William Sayle.
+Many of the island's defeated Puritans were forced to emigrate, settling in the Bahamas as the Eleutheran Adventurers under the leadership of William Sayle.

 The Royalists in Bermuda, with control of the army (nine companies of militia and the complements of the coastal forts), were confident in Bermuda's natural and man-made defences, including a barrier reef and numerous fortified coastal artillery batteries.
 The Parliamentary government, however, believed the defences weak and formed plans to capture the colony.

-On 18 December 1649, the Earl of Pembroke, Colonel Purefoy, Sir W. Constable, the Earl of Denbigh, Lord Whitelocke, Colonel Wanton, and Mr. Holland were appointed by the Council of State, with any three or more of them to be a committee with authority to examine the business of Bermuda.
+On 18 December 1649, the Earl of Pembroke, Colonel Purefoy, Sir William Constable, the Earl of Denbigh, Lord Whitelocke, Colonel Wanton, and Mr. Holland were appointed by the Council of State, with any three or more of them to be a committee with authority to examine the business of Bermuda.
 The Council of State Orders for 1 January 1650, lists:

 (17) That the following Reports brought in from the Comttee Appointed for the business of the Summers Island bee approved of vizt: